Tax Filing In The UK For International Students – All You Need To Know

 National Insurance Contributions Or The NIC

-An international student working in the UK needs to pay NIC if he/she is pursuing a full-time course in higher education.
+An international student working in the UK must pay NIC if they are pursuing a full-time higher education course.

-The student may be eligible for a refund of all the contributions made to NIC if they come from a country that has a social security agreement with the United Kingdom.
+The student may be eligible for a refund of all contributions made to NIC if they are from a country with a social security agreement with the United Kingdom.
 This does not stop you from enjoying the retirement benefits either if you choose to remain in the UK following your studies.

 Repayment Of Taxes